AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

 * Trending: Looks back at page view events over the past 72 hours for background events and 24 hours for foreground events
 * None: Products are ordered by Relevance

 1. Select the type of strategy for the rule.
-The Test Your Rule window will display the expected results.
+The Test Your Rule window displays the expected results.

 ## Adding events